 What’s the final verdict on the Cutco hunting knife?
 It has everything a hunter could want – great looks, extreme durability, and even a cool case.

-It’s a blade that can stand up against any competitor in the same category and price range.
+It’s a blade that can stand up against any competitor in the same category and budget.
 There’s even a lot of appeal for people who aren’t hunters.
 Collectors, or even those who like knives for self-defense purposes, could warm right up to this model from Cutco.

 On its own, the Cutco hunting knife is a great choice.
 Anyone who wants to go hunting needs equipment they can rely on.
 While the guns and gear we use matter, there’s no denying having a good knife is important as well.